-This article explains how to restore closed Chrome tabs and also how to restore a browsing session after a crash.
-We will start from restarting a closed tab and move on to keyboard shortcuts and more.
+This article explains how to restore closed Chrome and Chromebook tabs and also how to restore a browsing session after a crash.
+We will start by restarting a closed tab and move on to keyboard shortcuts and more.

 To restore a recently closed Chrome tab: